NECEC Team

 Magdalena is the Director of Cleantech Navigate, NECEC's signature innovation program that provides cleantech startups access to resources and business support to help them grow and scale.
 She is an experienced manager in business and product development, with a demonstrated history of achieving goals in the financial and information technology industries.
 She previously served as the Head of Sales for the Polish software firm Asseco Data Systems and the Head of Business Development for Pekao Leasing, also based in Poland.
 At Pekao Leasing her duties included partnership development, product development and sales channel development.
 Magdalena holds a Master of Arts in Finance and Banking from the Warsaw School of Economics and a Bachelor of Arts in Capital Markets from the College of Economics in Warsaw.
 Reach her at mwilk@necec.org.

-Olivia is a 2022 graduate of Wellesley College with a Bachelor's degree in International Relations-Political Science.
+Olivia is the Program Manager for Cleantech Open Northeast, NECEC.
 She has experience working with a variety of environmental organizations, in policy and non-profit groups at both the local and national levels.
-Olivia is originally from midcoast Maine and has a passion for and commitment to climate change mitigation and business sustainability.
+Olivia holds a Bachelor's degree in International Relations-Political Science from Wellesley College.
+She is originally from midcoast Maine and has a passion for and commitment to climate change mitigation and business sustainability.
 Reach Olivia at olaroche@cleantechopen.org.

 Kym Weil, Executive Assistant